0xAX/linux-insides/Booting/linux-bootstrap-1.md

     //
 ```

 Here we can see a `jmp` instruction opcode (`0xeb`) that jumps to the `start_of_setup-1f` point.
-In `Nf` notation, `2f`, for example, refers to the local label `2:`; in our case, it is the label `1` that is present right after the jump, and it contains the rest of the setup [header](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt#L156).
+In `Nf` notation, `2f`, for example, refers to the local label `2:`.
+In our case, it's label `1:` that is present right after the jump, and contains the rest of the setup [header](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt#L156).
 Right after the setup header, we see the `.entrytext` section, which starts at the `start_of_setup` label.

 This is the first code that actually runs (aside from the previous jump instructions, of course).
 After the kernel setup part receives control from the bootloader, the first `jmp` instruction is located at the `0x200` offset from the start of the kernel real mode, i.e., after the first 512 bytes.
-This can be seen in both the Linux kernel boot protocol and the grub2 source code:
+This can be seen in both the Linux kernel boot protocol and the GRUB 2 source code:

 ```C
 segment = grub_linux_real_target >> 4;